What Is Power Yoga?

-Power Yoga = Empowering yoga practice.
-So what is the difference between yoga and Power Yoga?
-All yoga should have the same objective, which is basically wellness.
-Although wellness can be expressed in many ways using many terms.
-The word yoga literally translated into English means “yoke“ or “to yoke;“ now, you can translate yoke into join, union, harmonize or harness.
-I like the word harness, because harnessing connotes steering.
+Power Yoga is an empowering yoga practice.
+All yoga should have the same objective, which is, essentially, "wellness".
+Wellness can be expressed in many ways using many terms.
+The word yoga literally translated into English means “yoke“ or “to yoke".
+You can translate yoke into join, union, harmonize, or harness.
+I like the word harness because harnessing connotes steering.
 It is the steering of oneself instead of being steered.
 Being steered by mental habit patterns that one is usually unaware they are partaking in.

 What is the Difference Between Yoga and Power Yoga?

-Yet to define Power Yoga as I intended, as I am the one who coined the phrase, is as stated above an empowering practice.
+To define Power Yoga as I intended, as I am the one who coined the phrase, is as stated above an empowering practice.
 Empowering meaning aware, awake, mentally strong, centered, stable within the vicissitudes (less reactive).
-Combined with a supple, toned, well oiled (blood flow) body that is very adaptable to the various physical demands of one’s life.
+Combined with a supple, toned, well-oiled (blood flow) body that is very adaptable to the various physical demands of one’s life.
 So you could say as I said above, you could easily define the goal of yoga as wellness.
 Since most physical disease originates in our mind, addressing the mental state is of primary importance.
-You could call Power Yoga a meditation in motion.
-Power Yoga is a well-rounded physical class meant to include all aspects of physical fitness–tone, suppleness, balance, stamina and cardio–while attempting to maintain every range of motion and enliven every nook and cranny through stimulation which facilitates circulation, the prerequisite for regeneration, like you are oiling the Tin Man.
-With an emphasis on developing a quality of mind that’s experiencing the physical class in a balanced and/or benevolent manner.
+You could call Power Yoga meditation in motion.
+Power Yoga is a well-rounded physical class meant to include all aspects of physical fitness--tone, suppleness, balance, stamina, and cardio--while attempting to maintain every range of motion and enliven every nook and cranny through stimulation which facilitates circulation, the prerequisite for regeneration, like you are oiling the Tin Man.
+With an emphasis on developing a quality of mind, that’s experiencing the physical class in a balanced and/or benevolent manner.